andreafabrizi/DNSProxy/README.md

 to show a valid MITM HTTP/2 capture without having to load key material intended for dissection.

-This old example dialog shows that a correct negotiation does not happen and an insecure URI is being used, a pre-DoH prototype: http://www.fantuz.net/nslookup-doh.php.
+This old example dialog shows that a correct negotiation does not happen, along with an insecure URI, a pre-DoH prototype http://www.fantuz.net/nslookup-doh.php
 ```
 max@trinity:~/DNSProxy$ sudo ./dnsp-h2 -w 443 -s http://www.fantuz.net/nslookup-doh.php -C
  *** verbose CURL ON